mborn1/pyoptex/docs/source/customization.rst

 Design augmentation
 -------------------

-Design can be augmented in many ways by specifying a prior design.
+Designs can be augmented in many ways by specifying a prior design.

 Fixed structure design
 ^^^^^^^^^^^^^^^^^^^^^^